georgi/blog/posts/2008/9/commenting-system-with-lightweight-json-store.md

 ---
 category: Javascript
-tags: database, json
 date: 2008-09-07
 languages: php, javascript

-Commenting system with lightweight JSON store
+tags: database, jsonCommenting system with lightweight JSON store
 =============================================

 As I wrote this [blog engine][1], the need for a commenting system